dmakr/dmakr/README.md

 - Polls from a set of git repositories to detect changes
 - Detects jobs in all repos with fallback to the special JOBS repo
 - Handles 2 job stages: _prepare_ -> _automatic_
-- automatic runs only on branch head commit, unless you force it
+- Automatic jobs runs only on branch head commits and success of prepare
+- Forwarding to the JOBS repo: no need for new files in your project.

 Dmakr searches for file name patterns and, if successful, starts the file as a shell script.
 Filenames are found in the following order: `<jobId>.<jobType>.sh`, `dmakr.<jobType>.sh`.
+Forwarded file search looks only for `<jobId>.<jobType>.sh` to stay uniquely.

 Starting from the working directory, the search continues in depth if the directory name contains the pattern "dmakr" (case insensitive).
 The first hit ends the search.
 So don't make it complicated!